acquitelol/elle/README.md

 * A type definition is used to differentiate between the scope and size of different variables.
 You must define a type when declaring variables, taking variables as arguments in a function, and yielding the next value from a variadic argument pointer.

 Elle's types are quite similar to C in terms of their definition.
-They can be a recursive pointer type too such as `char *`.
+They can be a recursive pointer type too such as `char **` (An array of strings).
 Although C has a limit on the number of pointers that a type can have (it is 2 in the C spec), Elle does **not** because a type is an Option<T> internally and as such, the concept of a `void *` or `nil *` does not exist.

 These are the mappings of types in Elle:

 - `nil` - No type.
 Can be used to give a function that doesn't return anything an explicit return type.
 Keep in mind that this is purely semantic and cannot be used as a standalone type for variables.
 - `bool` - A mapping to `int`, and works purely as a semantic for boolean literals like `true` or `false` that expand to `1` or `0` respectively.
 - `char` - A mapping to `byte` representing a character in ASCII.
-- `int` - A "word", also knows as a 32 bit signed integer.
+- `int` - A "word", also known as a 32 bit signed integer.
 - `long` - A signed integer of the size specified by your computer's architecture.
 On x64 computers this is a 64-bit signed integer, while on x86 computers this is a 32-bit signed integer.
 - `single` - A 32-bit signed floating point number.
 - `float` - A mapping to a `single`.
 - `double` - A 64-bit signed floating point number, providing double the precision of a `single`.
 - `function` - A type that maps to a `byte`.
 This is intended to be used as a pointer to the first byte of a function definition.
 - `pointer` - Denoted by `<type> *` -> As pointers are just a number, an address in memory, a pointer in Elle is just a `long` that holds extra context by holding another type so that it can use its size to calculate an offset when indexing an array.
-- `string` - A mapping to a `char *`, which is a pointer to the start of the array of characters.
+- `string` - A mapping to a `char *`, which is essentially an array of characters.

 <hr />